vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

 .. important::
    Your document must respect the following rules to pass the validation before being sent:

    - Margins must be **5 mm** on all sides.
-As Odoo forces the outer margins by filling them with white before sending the snailmail, it can results in the user's custom being cut off if it protrudes into the margins.
+As Leansoft forces the outer margins by filling them with white before sending the snailmail, it can results in the user's custom being cut off if it protrudes into the margins.
 To check the margins, activate the :ref:`developer mode
      <developer-mode>`, go to :menuselection:`General Settings --> Technical --> Reporting